 Next time you make a bread, that teaspoon of sugar in the recipe can be skipped without any effect on yeast.

 Myth 3: Making bread at home is difficult and time consuming process

 Well, in my opinion, not true.
 Make Bread classes have exactly this goal: to prove that bread making is a simple process that doesn’t take up lots of your time.

 There are a handful tips, tricks and time-saving techniques to know.
 Add a few simple ingredients, a bit of enthusiasm and get an enormous amount of satisfaction.
 Nothing compares to freshly baked homemade loaf.

-Bread making isn’t a rocket science, after all.
-People have made bread all over the world for thousand years.
+Bread making isn’t rocket science, after all.
+People have made bread all over the world for thousands of years.
 Although, you can get into the science end deep enough, I like to keep things simple and to demystify the bread making process once and for all.

 Myth 4: Sourdough bread making is even more complicated

 Again, let me explain why this is not true.
 Dough made with sourdough starter needs less watching over.

 Believing that sourdough bread making is more complicated than yeasted bread has more to do with the sourdough starter itself.
 Making the starter, maintaining it and succeeding in not killing one is thought to be unachievable by many.
 I, too, had the same belief in the past, possibly due to information overload and complicated explanations in the books and classes.
 Then I went back to square one and started anew.